ghadiben0/Project-Zum-Portal/docs/source/zumportaldefinition.rst

 What is **Zum Portal**?
 ------------------

-**Zum Portal** is an web application.
+**Zum Portal** is a web application.
 It structures organizational data, streamlines managerial  decisions.
 It supports **Customer** and **Employee** data management, portfolio growth strategies and plans making.

 Beyond managing organizational data, **Zum Portal** acts as a central tool for all **Zum-IT** employees, offering an easy-to-use interfaces with high utility.
 Helping the organization operate efficiently under a unified vision.